Combos Browse all Suggest

 |Commander / EDH||Legal|

-, Pay 1 life, Sacrifice Arid Mesa: Search your library for a Mountain or Plains card and put it onto the battlefield.
-Then shuffle your library.
+, Pay 1 life, Sacrifice this: Search your library for a Mountain or Plains card and put it onto the battlefield, then shuffle your library.

 2 weeks ago

 I love your deck and have been using it as a template as my regular deck for random pub games.
 While it performed pretty well without any upgrades, I found it ran out of steam mid to late game after I get blown out by a board wipe.
 After a game or 2, players would usually exile Giada the moment it hits the board, slowing down our ramp signifcantly.
 Also, if we miss a land drop mid-game, we're basically stuck waiting for a good draw.
 I realized that building an early oppressive board state begs for a board wipe when everyone else is still building but it sets us back significantly.
 With that in mind, I cut a lot of the lower CMC angels and built more towards value/recursion.
 Based on your comments it seems that this deck is more budget focused but since I'm making this my main, I've decided on pulling the best cards from other decks for some spicy upgrades.
 Let me know what you think below (sorry for the wall of text):

 Archaeomancer's Map - This one isn't as good as Land Tax but it can help us keep pace with Green ramp and drop the tapped lands on opponent's turns when we can't use them efficiently.

 Smothering Tithe - I've played this card in 2 other decks and it's always been great.
 It usually pays for itself by the time it comes back to you and if not removed can add plenty of mana over the course of the game.

 Smuggler's Share - I have mixed feelings about this card.
 The smarter opponents will play around it, but should still give us some card advantage overall.